Faculty Attitudes Regarding Student's Preparedness for Culturally Sensitive Social Work Practice in the United States

 no SHERPA/RoMEO policy available

 Furman, Richard; Lewis, Chance W.; and Shears, Jeffery, "Faculty Attitudes Regarding Student's Preparedness for Culturally Sensitive Social Work Practice in the United States" (2004).
-Social Work Publications.
+Social Work & Criminal Justice Publications.
 171.